 Is your gut bacteria the reason you can't lose weight?

-We’re always interested in new developments in the fascinating area of gut health, so we were particularly intrigued to hear about a study1 published on the 1st August regarding gut bacteria and weight loss.
-According to the study, certain individuals’ gut bacteria activity might contribute to their ability, or inability, to lose weight.
+We’re always interested in developments in gut health, so we were particularly intrigued to hear about a study published this month regarding gut bacteria and weight loss.
+According to the study, certain individuals’ gut bacteria activity might contribute to their ability, or inability, to lose weight1.
 This could be an explanation as to why some people struggle to drop those extra pounds despite dedicating themselves to stringent diets and exercise regimes.

 The study was conducted by Purna Kashyap, M. B. B. S., of Mayo Clinic, and his colleagues.
 Dr Kashyap said that their work stemmed from the knowledge that some people are able to lose weight more easily than others, and the team was curious as to what might be causing this inconsistency.

 Vandana Nehra, M.D., who co-authored the study with Dr. Kashyap, explained:

 "Gut bacteria have the capacity to break down complex food particles, which provides us with additional energy.
 And this is normally is good for us...However, for some individuals trying to lose weight, this process may become a hindrance.”